ACADEMICS at St. John’s Lutheran School

 - As an active, investigative process, math involves children on a physical, cognitive, and emotional level.

-- A hands-on approach stimulates curiosity about math and helps develop an understanding of the importance of math in society and taught as a lifetime skill.
+- A hands-on approach stimulates curiosity about math and helps develop an understanding of the importance of math in society and is taught as a lifetime skill.

 - Program objectives are for all students to know basic concepts of mathematical processes and apply these concepts and principles to new situations and in problem-solving by accessing prior knowledge.